ColeChiodo/subtitle-autoloader/README.md

 ![Logo](public/assets/readme/icon.png)
 # Kuraji -「クラジ」 Automatic Japanese Subtitle Finder for Jellyfin

 **Kuraji** is an open-source browser extension for Firefox and Chrome that automatically finds Japanese subtitles for the video you are watching.
-Currently focused on anime on Jellyfin, it searches, downloads, and overlays subtitles synchronized with your video.
+Currently focused on anime on Jellyfin, Youtube, and more.
+It searches, downloads, and overlays subtitles synchronized with your video.

 ![Kuraji Extension Playing on Jellyfin Gif](/public/assets/readme/kurajitest.gif)